matomatical/AI-games/README.md

 Intellience*, an introductory AI class at the University of Melbourne.

 Each year, I develop an original board game for the students to play.
-Well, it's for their computers to play: As a semester project, the students work in pairs to create a Python program capable of playing the board game.
+Well, it's for their computers to play, but, if I do say so myself, some of the games end up being fun for humans too!

-We typically provide an online *battleground server* for the students to compete through without sharing code, and we also run an offline *tournament* at the end of the semester to find out which team has created the most adept program.
+Anyway, over a few weeks, the students work in pairs on the challenging and open-ended task of creating a Python program capable of playing the game as adeptly as possible.

-This repository documents the games and projects themselves.
+We typically run an official *tournament* at the end of the semester to find out which teams have achieved this goal most convincingly.

-Some of them are even fun for humans to play, if I do say so myself!
+Alongside the project, we typically provide an online *battleground server*, enabling the students to compete during the semester without sharing code.

-Check out Chexers and Expendibots, for example!
+This repository documents these games, and the projects, and includes some of the associated code.

 > ### Note:
 >